 This survey of the regions of the world emphasizes place names and environmental and human characteristics that provide both the common traits and the distinctive characteristics of different places.
-Students analyze change, problems, potentials and alternative futures 205 e 4 sh and use traditional and electronic data sources, atlases and methods of data presentation.
+Students analyze change, problems, potentials and alternative futures and use traditional and electronic data sources, atlases and methods of data presentation.
 Offered fall and spring.

-INTRODUCTION TO GEOGRAPHIC INFORMATION SYSTEMS GEO 250.
+GEO 250.
+INTRODUCTION TO GEOGRAPHIC INFORMATION SYSTEMS 4 sh